HiromitsuAraki/Methylica/README.md

 <br>

 #### Boxplots of mixing coefficient matrix
 The x axis is sample weights in each IC and the y axis is group categolized based on sample feature.
-Users can select another sample feature as a group defined in sample meta data.
+Users can select another sample feature in *Sample property* box as a group defined in sample meta data box.
 Boxplots can be downloaded by pressing *Download* button.

 <img src="./README_files/Figures/Boxplots.png" width=500x500>
 <br>